rprieto/mongo-fixtures/README.md

 # Let's go

-Just add `mongo-populate` to your `package.json`, or:
+Just add `mongo-fixtures` to your `package.json`, or:

 ```
-npm install mongo-populate
+npm install mongo-fixtures
 ```

-Then you can call populate in 2 ways:
+Then you can call it in 2 ways:

 - passing the exact dataset and target

 ```
-populate = require 'mongo-populate'
+fixtures = require 'mongo-fixtures'

 options =
     dataset: 'bootstrap'